School code: 3962

 Why should I participate in FHU’s Spanish Immersion Program?

-Immersion programs provide students with a rich set of language skills much more effectively and more quickly than studying a second language in a traditional classroom setting.
+In an increasingly globalized world, deep knowledge of another language and culture can set you apart to potential employers.
+Immersion programs provide students with a rich set of cross-cultural skills and language competency much more effectively and more quickly than studying in a traditional classroom setting.
 For students majoring in Spanish at FHU, the program is a mandatory part of their academic plan.

 Who can participate in FHU’s Spanish Immersion Program?

-Only full time juniors and seniors with a minimum GPA of 2.5 may participate in the Spanish Immersion Program.
-Students do not need to be majoring (or minoring) in Spanish to participate, but they must receive permission from the Spanish Program Coordinator.
-Students whose GPA falls below 2.5 or who are on any kind of probation—academic, disciplinary, or otherwise—may not participate.
+Students who are not Spanish majors and whose GPA falls below 2.50 or who are on any kind of probation—academic, disciplinary, or otherwise—may not participate.
 Intercollegiate athletes should seek permission from their coach before applying for the Spanish Immersion Program, as the dates may conflict with summer training schedules.

 How do I apply?